On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

+For the last claim, recall that the higher differentials in the spectral sequence are just the original differential restricted to certain sub-quotients of the complex.
+But at any page after the first, $d(x+z) = d_0(x+z)$ is identified with zero. \end{proof}

-This proposition completes the proof of theorem \ref{thm:degeneration}. \begin{remark} There is another class in the image of the BV operator, call it $\zeta \in H^1(T_p)$, this is the image of the Poincar\'{e} dual of the point class in $H^2(T_p)$.
+\begin{remark} There is another class in the image of the BV operator, call it $\zeta \in H^1(T_p)$, which is the image of the Poincar\'{e} dual of the point class in $H^2(T_p)$.
 Geometrically it represents a single orbit of the circle action.
-The conclusion of proposition \ref{prop:prim-closed} also holds for the class $\zeta$ corresponding to a torus of primitive orbits.
+The conclusion of proposition \ref{prop:prim-closed} also holds for the class $\zeta$ corresponding to a torus of primitive orbits. \end{remark}